 Social life and activities during chemotherapy

-This page has information about how cancer treatment can affect your social life and holidays.
-There is information about
+This page is about how cancer treatment can affect your social life and holidays.
+You can find the following information

 During chemotherapy you may not always be able to do everything you would normally take for granted.
 But you don't need to put your social life on hold completely.
 There's no reason to stop going out or visiting friends.
 You may just need to plan ahead a bit more.